Slim-Beatnik/ct_module05_assignment02/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 I'm attempting to recreate the <a href="https://www.gamespot.com/">gamespot website</a>

 To be fair I haven't been there since: <a href="http://web.archive.org/web/20050308094734/http://www.gamespot.com/"> - gamespot circa 2000 - 2009 </a>

+Holy cow...
+That's some fancy stuff on the newest version of their website.
+I shuffled through the source code and found their svg images, so I used a few of them just to get a handle on how they worked.

+While browsing their source code I also found that they're using a different framework than bs5 and it only gave vague hinds as to how they set up their page.

+The javascript and the overlay cards on the home page are by far the most time intensive details.
+Somewhere between the overlay images and the carousel of overlay images bs5 has mostly clicked.
+I'm still somewhat dissapointed with how many hidden margins and what not there are to work around.
+But I got there.

+Everything loads into a div on the index.html page and some of the challenges that brings is when to add event listeners.
+I've got a custom function in my .js file to swapMainContent('pageName.html) and I put the event listeners for checkboxes on the deals page as a conditional after the fetch -> then.

+This assignment has overall, especially with minor life events getting in the way, lead to a feeling of accomplishment.
+But I am extremely relieved to finally be moving forward.

+My main take aways are as follows: o   Don't trust your eyes, if any variable names could be spelled wrong type, the word out correctly and highlight it in Vs. If a line doesn't highlight it's spelled incorrectly.
+I had spelled topAritlces instead of my css id #topArticles it was an embarassingly long time to find it, because my brain was autocorrecting it as I read it.

+o   Order matters in all things.
+Have a good grasp on what's loaded when and be sure to use console.log to help debug the order in which things are happening.

+o   querySelectorsAll is a fickle beast.
+There are some fancy ways to search for things and that doesn't mean you'll get what you want.

+o   I learned quite a bit including css nesting.
+While some may complain about readability, proper indentation is key.
+I found a VsCode extension that is helpful: <a href="https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow">Indent Rainbow</a> highlights the indents different colors and that's useful for matching up which tags are ending, especially when you've got 128 div tags.

+Ok, I'm REALLY, really, done with this.
+Onward and upward.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>